rufinv/Intro2AI-class/index.md

 | DL/Neuro  | [Lecture 12a](./Lecture12a/index.md) | Ismail Khalfaoui  | Spiking neural networks |  May 17 | 5-6pm |
 | DL/Neuro  | [Lecture 12b](./Lecture12b/index.md) | Leila Reddy | Brain decoding with Machine Learning |  May 17 | 6-7pm |

-### Audience & Registration
+### Audience
 This class, provided by [ANITI](https://aniti.univ-toulouse.fr/en/), is intended for a M2-level audience with no advanced background in Computer Science or Maths (e.g. Neuro, Bio, Medical, etc.).
 The classes will be in English, and there will be a mixture of lectures and practical work (TP), with at-home assignments.
 For the practical parts, prior experience with Python programming will be required.

 If you need a refresher on the basics of Python programming before starting our class, you can try [[this course]](https://www.python-course.eu), [[this one]](https://thepythonguru.com/) or [[this one]](https://www.programiz.com/python-programming).

 Similarly, if you'd like to brush up math concepts that are relevant to modern AI, you could check [[this blog]](https://www.edureka.co/blog/mathematics-for-machine-learning/) or [[this one]](https://www.analyticsvidhya.com/blog/2019/10/mathematics-behind-machine-learning/), or [[this two-hour video]](https://www.youtube.com/watch?v=iyxqcS1u5go) or [[this one]](https://www.youtube.com/watch?v=1VSZtNYMntM).

+### Registration
 Priority is given to M2 students from Universite de Toulouse.
 The classes may be open to other interested participants from ANITI or outside, based on availability.

 To pre-register for the class, **it is mandatory to sign up** with the following form: